Evaluating the Generalization Ability of Super-Resolution Networks: Formulation

 where $\mathcal{F}(G, S_{\mathcal{D}})$ is a function that represents the processing effct of model $G$ on dataset $S_{\mathcal{D}}$.
 It should concentrate more on the image degradation $\mathcal{D}$ instead of image content.
-In this paper, we explore the intrinsic statistics of deep features of SR networks, and propose a statistical modeling for evaluating the model generalization ability.
+In this paper, we explore the intrinsic statistics of deep features of SR networks, and propose a statistical method for evaluating the generalization ability.

+\textbf{Blind Super-resolution.} Blind super-resolution aims at recovering and super-resovling an input low-resolution (LR) image with unknown degradation to a high-resolution (HR) version.
+Formally, a basic image degradation model is formulated as follows:

+where $I^{HR}$ is the HR image, $I^{LR}$ is the degraded LR image, $\otimes$ denotes the convolution operation.
+There are mainly three types of degradation in this model, \ie, blur kernel $k$, additive noise $n$ and the downsampling operation $\downarrow_s$.
+For blind SR setting, the degradation information is unavailable during the training process.
+Generally, most current methods follow this degradation model or its variants \cite{ikc,dan,realesrgan}.
+In this paper, we also follow the basic degradation formulation as Equ. (\ref{equ:degradation}) to make the PIES dataset and validate the proposed generalization index.